 2. Application Fee

 If you apply before February 1st, there is no application fee.
 If you apply after February 1, a nonrefundable fee of $35 must accompany the Credential Assembly Service E-APP.
 As a publicly supported and leading law school nationally, the College of Law is committed to educating an academically talented and diverse group of students.
 To this end, we strive to keep our application fee as low as possible and among the lowest in the nation.
 Payment is collected by LSAC via credit card at the time you apply.
 The College of Law will waive the application fee for any applicant who has been awarded a need-based fee waiver for the LSAT/Credential Assembly Service by LSAC.

 3. Law School Admission Test (LSAT) Score(s)

-All applicants must take the LSAT.
+All applicants are required to take the LSAT.
 The highest LSAT score (not an average) will be used in the admissions process.
-The College of Law recommends that candidates take the LSAT in June, July September/October or November/December preceding application to law school.
-February test scores will also be considered pending that the remainder of the application is complete prior to the priority application deadline of March 15.
+The College of Law recommends candidates take the LSAT beginning in June preceding application to law school.
+March test scores will be considered provided the applicant has submitted all other required materials by the March 15 deadline.
 Applicants are strongly encouraged to retake the LSAT if the initial score is significantly below the college's published LSAT median.

-Starting June 1, 2018, potential LSAT takers can access Khan Academy Official LSAT Prep to create a personalized LSAT practice plan with official LSAT exams.
+Potential LSAT takers can now access Khan Academy Official LSAT Prep to create a personalized LSAT practice plan with official LSAT exams.
 And best of all, it’s 100% free!

 The aim of Khan Academy Official LSAT Prep is to help students build the skills and confidence to succeed on test day—all on their own schedule.
 The program will diagnose a student’s strengths and weaknesses to create a tailored LSAT practice plan.
 Students learn in real time with exclusive interactive lessons, videos, practice questions, and timed tests.
 They can track their progress toward their goal on the schedule they set.